 Given the current physical and mental health of the nation, we think the best we can offer to composers and creatives is the chance to breathe some fresh air, to look at the sea, to eat some good food, to re-commune with fellow artists and creative leaders… a light at the end of the grisly tunnel.

-We are planning to return to Britten’s home for four weeks of artists residencies, starting on August 3rd 2020
+We are planning to return to Britten’s home for three weeks of artists residencies, starting on August 3rd 2020

 The Artists Residency

 We at WILD PLUM ARTS offer an ideal working environment for professional artists.
 We provide a creative work space – a “think” space.
 There is no obligation or expectation that the artists complete work while at the residency.